pawelgawliczek/livetranslator/CLEANUP_DOCUMENTATION.md

 ## Overview

-The room cleanup service automatically deletes abandoned rooms (where the admin has been absent for 30+ minutes) while preserving all billing data and user information.
+The room cleanup service automatically **archives and deletes** abandoned rooms (where the admin has been absent for 30+ minutes) while preserving all billing data, historical metrics, and user information.

+**NEW (2025-10-21):** Rooms are now archived to `room_archive` table before deletion, preserving historical data including:
+- Duration, STT minutes, cost, participants, and message count
+- Users can view their complete room history including deleted rooms via the history API

 ## Service Details